Koh Tao Weather by Month: Your Survival Guide to Thailand's Temperamental Paradise

 The Hot-and-Increasingly-Wet Months (May-August)

-May begins the great tourist exodus as temperatures maintain their oppressive 80-93°F range while rainfall significantly increases to 6-10 inches.
+May begins the great tourist exodus as temperatures maintain their oppressive 80-93°F range while rainfall significantly increases to 6-10 inches, though there are still plenty of rewarding things to do in Thailand in May for those who embrace the changing conditions.
 Humidity climbs to 80-90%, creating an atmosphere that feels like breathing through a wet washcloth.
 The Gulf begins to churn, causing intermittent ferry schedule disruptions that make departure plans as reliable as a weather forecast.
 Morning snorkeling remains viable, but afternoons increasingly belong to indoor activities or naps beneath ceiling fans.
 The upside?
 Rates drop by 20-30%, making air-conditioned rooms ($50-120/night) suddenly attainable for travelers previously consigned to fan cottages ($30-70/night).

 June embraces its split personality: gorgeous mornings frequently giving way to dramatic afternoon downpours.
 Temperatures moderate slightly to 80-90°F, but rainfall increases to 8-12 inches, delivered in theatrical bursts rather than constant drizzle.
 Humidity reaches 85-95%, making even standing still an exercise in perspiration.
 Cooking classes, jungle hiking between cloudbursts, and beach bar crawls become the activities of choice, with flexible scheduling being the unspoken requirement.
 Luxury accommodations offer “rain discounts” that would be insulting in high season but now seem reasonably priced at $60-150 per night.
 Ferry companies’ cancellation alerts become more important than social media notifications on your phone.